-PhD in Biomedical Sciences – Immunology and Infectious Diseases
+PhD in Biomedical Sciences – Multidisciplinary Program in Infectious Disease

-The PhD in Biomedical Sciences – Immunology and Infectious Diseases is a research intensive program designed to train students in immunology, host-pathogen interactions, and population biology of bacterial, parasitic, and viral infectious diseases in animals and humans.
+The PhD in Biomedical Sciences – Multidisciplinary Program in Infectious Disease is a research intensive program designed to train students in immunology, host-pathogen interactions, and population biology of bacterial, parasitic, and viral infectious diseases in animals and humans.

 Students conduct independent research under the direction of collaborative research faculty who are internationally recognized for their research in infectious diseases.
 Our graduates are highly competitive for positions in academia, industry, and government.